ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 Free Trial accounts and new Professional or Enterprise subscription accounts are granted 250 iCredits that can be used to pay for compute, storage, and third-party apps.
 Free Trial iCredits expire after 30 days.

 Once these promotional iCredits are used, Professional and Enterprise accounts accrue charges in iCredits for storage, compute, and third-party app fees.
-Usage is invoiced billed monthly.
-[Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) for more information.
+Usage is invoiced monthly.
+See [iCredit Currency Conversion](#icredit-conversion) for local currency conversion rates, or [Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) for more information.

 Promotional and subscription iCredit charges are rounded up to the nearest iCredit.
 The BaseSpace Sequence Hub dashboard displays your current iCredit usage.